4 Common Mistakes Training Providers Make That Result in Less Participants

 Mistake # 3: You do not make it easy enough to sign up

-You have written about your training on your website and posted information in social media.
+The third common mistakes training providers make that result in less participants is making it difficult to sign up.
+Imagine this: You have written about your training on your website and posted information in social media.
 You end up with texts like “Contact us by email or phone to sign up”.

 And you’re waiting… And you’re waiting… Yet you’re still experiencing radio silence on your phone and email channels.